minha12/StyleID/README.md

 If you use our code, please cite our paper:

-Minh-Ha Le, Niklas Carlsson, “StyleID: Identity Disentanglement for Anonymizing Faces”, Proceedings on Privacy Enhancing Technologies (PoPETs), Volumn 2023.1, June 15, 2023.
+Minh-Ha Le, Niklas Carlsson, “StyleID: Identity Disentanglement for Anonymizing Faces”, Proceedings on Privacy Enhancing Technologies (PoPETs), Volume 2023.1, June 15, 2023.